andresguzco/andresguzco.github.io/content/home/experience.md

     location: San Luis Potosi
     date_start: '2018-08-15'
     date_end: '2019-06-15'
-    description: Responsibilities included to obtain medical history and make initial physical examination of patients, document that on the patients file, record provisional diagnosis , suggest primary investigations and treatment plan provided that the treatment plan is discussed and approved by a senior team member.
-Rotations through the Department of Internal Medicine, Pathology, Infectiology, Family Medicine, Cardiology and Neurology.
+    description: Responsibilities included to obtain medical history and make initial physical examination of patients, document that on the patients file, record provisional diagnosis, suggest primary investigations and treatment plan provided that the treatment plan is discussed and approved by a senior team member.
+Rotations through the Department of Internal Medicine, Pathology, Infectology, Family Medicine, Cardiology and Neurology.

   - title: Research Assistant
     company: Laboratorio de Genomica Viral y Humana UASLP